 Can I be seen even if my Family Physician is not available?

 If your family physician or practitioner is away and you have an urgent concern that cannot wait until he or she is available, you may schedule an appointment with the On-Call physician who is covering for your physician.
 You may also schedule an appointment with the After Hours Clinic regarding acute issues, that cannot wait until the next day.

 What do I do when the Family Physician Office is closed?

 Providing you have a family physician or nurse practitioner at The Medical Centre, you have two options:

-The purpose of the After Hours Clinic is to offer rostered patients of family physicians or nurse practitioners, care for illness and injuries that require immediate attention and cannot wait until our regular clinic hours.
-The After Hours Clinic is NOT an emergency medical facility; CALL 911 for any life-threatening situations.
+The purpose of the Day and After Hours Clinics is to offer rostered patients of family physicians or nurse practitioners, care for the sudden onset of symptoms which require same day attention and cannot wait until our regular clinic hours.
+The Day/ After Hours Clinics are NOT an intended for emergency or life threatening situations.

-Appointments are necessary and can be arranged by calling 705-743-6222 starting at 5:00pm Monday-Thursday and 8:00am on Saturday and 9:00am on Sunday.
-Please note that the following items will not be addressed during the After Hours Clinic: prescription refills, allergy shots, travel immunizations, results of lab tests, requests for referrals and completion of forms.
+Please note that the following items will not be addressed during the Day/Evening After Hours Clinic: prescription refills, allergy shots, travel immunizations, results of lab tests, requests for referrals and completion of forms.

 What if I need medical advice and do not have a family physician at the Medical Centre?

 You may contact Telephone Health Advisory Services by calling 1-866-797-0000.

 TeleHealth is a free, confidential telephone service you can call to get health advice or general health information from a Registered Nurse.
 The service provides round-the-clock access, to a qualified health professional.
 It can help you decide whether to care for yourself, make an appointment with your doctor, go to a clinic, contact a community service or go to a hospital emergency room.